tektronix/tm_devices/docs/glossary.md

 : Source Measure Unit

 SourceXpress
-: An application to Load and play waveforms remotely for Tektronix Arbitrary Waveform Generators SRQ
+: An application to load and play waveforms remotely for Tektronix Arbitrary Waveform Generators SRQ
 : Service Request